 For the remainder of the article, we will be assuming that acupuncture is effective.
 If acupuncture is indeed an effective treatment it is especially useful because it provides three separate benefits that are important to those living with anxiety:

 - Acupuncture is immediate.

 - Acupuncture reduces reinforcement.

 Acupuncture is designed to be an immediate treatment.
 While not every acupuncture session provides complete and full relief right away, as soon as you leave the acupuncturist (and in some cases the next morning), much of your anxiety should be diminished.
 Compare this to long term treatments that generally require you to work on your anxiety a little at a time over a long period of time.
-For those with severe anxiety, that can be advantageous.
+For those with severe anxiety, these relatively quick results can be advantageous.

 Reinforcement is also a serious problem for those with anxiety, especially panic attacks.
-With panic attacks, a person's fear of getting a panic attack actually causes a panic attack, which of course confirms the fear and makes it more likely to happen again in the future.
-Acupuncture, if effective, will reduce these thought processes completely, which in turn should reduce the potential for your anxieties to reinforce themselves.
+With panic attacks, a person's fear of getting a panic attack can actually cause a panic attack, which of course confirms the fear and makes it more likely to happen again in the future.
+Acupuncture, if effective, can help reduce these thought processes, which in turn should reduce the potential for your anxieties to reinforce themselves.

-Finally, while anxiety is a standalone condition, it doesn't create itself.
+Finally, while anxiety is a specific mental health condition, it doesn't always come as a standalone issue.
 Often you have other issues in your life that can cause you some anxiety or contribute to the severity of your anxiety symptoms.
 Acupuncture should help with those as well.
 For example, you may find that you become more anxious or on edge after you feel like your heartbeat has increased.
 Acupuncture could then help.